amchugh689/codecamp-2026/Beginner/JavaScript/lessons/new-lessons/06-For-Loops.md

 ___
 A for loop allows you to repeat code multiple times without writing it over and over again.

-Lets take a look at what a for loop looks like:
+Let's take a look at what a for loop looks like:

 ```js
 for (let i = 0; i < 5; i++) {